-A dedicated fund will be established to support innovative partnerships between the Victorian Government and consortia including the community housing, private, not for profit and local government sectors.
+A dedicated fund has been established to support innovative partnerships between the Victorian Government and consortia including the community housing, private, not for profit and local government sectors.
 It will go hand-in-hand with the other new social housing initiatives announced by the Victorian Government.

 How it will work